 Scholastic has announced it will release Spirit Animals, a new multi-platform, multi-author fantasy adventure series for readers ages 8–12, worldwide on September 10, 2013.
 The story arc of the seven-book series and online game will be established by New York Times bestselling author Brandon Mull, who will pen Wild Born, the first book in the series.
 The second title, slated for a January 2014 release, will be written by New York Times bestselling author Maggie Stiefvater.

-Spirit Animals is set in the fantasy world of Erdas, where children who come of age go through a ritual to determine if they have a “spirit animal,” a rare bond between human and beast that bestows great powers to both.
+According to the announcement, Spirit Animals is set in the fantasy world of Erdas, where children who come of age go through a ritual to determine if they have a “spirit animal,” a rare bond between human and beast that bestows great powers to both.
 The series focuses on four kids from different cultures who undergo an annual ritual and discover that they have been chosen for a greater destiny.
 Each book in the series will unlock expanded gameplay on the immersive Spirit Animals online game site, where kids can customize unique heroes, choose spirit animals, and go on quests to help save Erdas.